 Mahi Mahi Marinade Recipe

 This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 I only include companies and products I actually use and trust that I think will be helpful to you too!
+As an Amazon Associate I earn from qualifying purchases.
 Read our disclosure for more info.

 The sauce for this recipe is full of flavor!
 You can use it to marinade the fish or just pour it over the top while cooking if you don’t have the time and either way it is amazing.